-Still, Wise points out, it helped that Boyle was an experienced weight-lifter.
+It helped, Wise points out, that Boyle was an experienced weight-lifter.
 NBCNews.com reported that a doctor who ripped a door off a car to help an

-he knew the area rock and its style well and was a top climber.
+he knew the area rock and was a top climber.

-Apart from manifestation, the snap instinctiveness of Murphy’s actions reminded me of the long-ago tale of Jerry Schemmel, 29, a Denver Nuggets radio broadcaster
+Murphy’s instinctiveness reminded me of the long-ago tale of Jerry Schemmel, 29, a Denver Nuggets radio broadcaster

-who survived the 1989 cartwheeling crash of United Airlines Flight 232 in Sioux City, Iowa.
+who survived the 1989 cartwheeling crash of United Airlines Flight 232 near Sioux City, Iowa.